Bartitsu: Bartitsu and "baritsu" in popular culture

-Conan Doyle's "baritsu" developed a life of its own during the latter 20th century, and it was duly recorded that fictional heroes including Doc Savage and The Shadow had been initiated into its mysteries; the latter two characters were established as knowing baritsu in a DC Comics crossover that spilled over into The Shadow Strikes.
+Conan Doyle's "baritsu" developed a life of its own during the latter 20th century, and it was duly recorded that fictional heroes including Doc Savage and The Shadow had been initiated into its mysteries; the latter two characters were established as knowing baritsu in a DC Comics crossover that spilled over into The Shadow Strikes, with both implied to have learned the art personally from Sherlock Holmes.
 Baritsu has been incorporated into numerous Sherlock Holmes-inspired pastiche novels and short stories and also into the rules of several role-playing games set during the Victorian and Edwardian eras.

 The manga and anime series Kuroshitsuji (Black Butler), Dantarian no Shoka (The Mystic Archives of Dantalian) and Kengan Ashura all feature characters who are proficient in baritsu.

 Cyrus Barker, the protagonist of novelist Will Thomas' Barker and Llewellyn mystery series, is partly inspired by E.W.
 Barton-Wright, as is the villainous Sir Callum Fielding-Shaw in Adrienne Kress' young adult novel The Friday Society.

-Richard Ryan, the fight choreographer for the 2009 movie Sherlock Holmes, has described the "neo-Bartitsu" developed for that project as being a combination of "Chinese Boxing (Wing Chun), swordplay and elements of Brazilian Jujitsu."
+Richard Ryan, the fight choreographer for the 2009 film Sherlock Holmes, has described the "neo-Bartitsu" developed for that project as being a combination of "Chinese Boxing (Wing Chun), swordplay and elements of Brazilian Jujitsu."
 This "movie Bartitsu" was said to be a modern interpretation of the classic Victorian Bartitsu style.
 In a 23 December 2009 interview with Vanity Fair magazine, director Guy Ritchie described baritsu as "... a form of Jujitsu.
 This is way before martial arts took off anywhere in Europe.
 You can actually look it up on the Internet.
-You’ll see these little men hitting one another with walking sticks.
-The idea was that you use your opponent’s strengths against them.
+You'll see these little men hitting one another with walking sticks.
+The idea was that you use your opponent's strengths against them.
 With the use of surprise.
-There’s all sorts of locks and chokes and various other techniques used to incapacitate someone.
-There’s lots of throwing hats at someone’s eyes, and then striking at them, if you can, with a walking stick."
-The movie fight choreography included several signature fighting techniques from Barton-Wright's articles, including double-handed thrusts with walking sticks and the use of an overcoat to distract and entangle an adversary.
+There's all sorts of locks and chokes and various other techniques used to incapacitate someone.
+There's lots of throwing hats at someone's eyes, and then striking at them, if you can, with a walking stick."
+The film's fight choreography included several signature fighting techniques from Barton-Wright's articles, including double-handed thrusts with walking sticks and the use of an overcoat to distract and entangle an adversary.